KubaTaba1uga/c_lists/README.md

  - There is no macro overusage so the library is simple to understand and use. <br>
  - Library can be generated for basic types (`char`, `float`, `int` etc.) and for `void *`. <br> There are plans to allow custom structures and enums, if that's sth that You need, let me know ;)
- - There is a mechanism to delete almost all macro, look on generating_sources section.
+ - There is a mechanism to delete almost all macro, look on [Generating Sources](#Generating-Sources) section.
- - There is mechanism to delete names duplications, look on generating_sources section.
+ - There is mechanism to delete names duplications, look on [Generating Sources](#Generating-Sources) section.
  - Meson support.
  - Only lists, no unnecessary stuff.